ChrisTienYenWalker/linear-calculator/README.md

-# A math line slover
+# A math line slover, a gaint calculator
+# each file lets you calculate different things